 What is “digital minimalism”?
 Why is it important to understand?
 And how does one even become a “digital minimalist”?

-Cal Newport wrote a book discussing all of these—and more.
+Cal Newport wrote a book discussing these questions—and more.
 Cal is a professor of computer science at Georgetown University, and Digital Minimalism is his newest book (as of 2019).
 He’s also the author of Deep Work and So Good They Can’t Ignore You.

-Digital Minimalism: Choosing a Focused Life in a Noisy World is split into two parts:
+He split Digital Minimalism: Choosing a Focused Life in a Noisy World into two parts:

 Ever wonder why you feel worse after spending an hour scrolling through Instagram or Facebook?
 Or why you feel angrier after getting into a Twitter argument that you won?
 Or even that sick feeling in your stomach when you realize you picked up the phone to check your email five times in the last ten minutes?